SWEDEN Teachers Councelors

 1. Personalized Learning Plans

-helps students set clear objectives, track progress, and adjust their focus as needed to achieve both academic and career-related milestones.
+A tailored learning plan for each student based on their career goals, strengths, and areas for improvement, which helps students set clear objectives, track progress, and adjust their focus as needed to achieve both academic and career-related milestones.

 2. One-on-One Mentoring Sessions